dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 * Interfaces are now allowed to have instance methods (both virtual and non-virtual).
 Previously we only allowed abstract virtual methods.
   * Interfaces obviously still can't have instance fields.
+  * Interfaces may also define static virtual methods (either as abstract or by directly providing the default implementation in the declaration).
 * Interface methods are allowed to MethodImpl other interface methods the interface _requires_ (but we require the `MethodImpl`s to be final to keep things simple) - i.e. an interface is allowed to provide (or override) an implementation of another interface's method
+  (instance or static virtual).

 This list of changes to the specification doesn't attempt to be an exhaustive list - there are many places within the spec that mention interfaces being just contracts that don't define implementation.
 This list should be complete enough to list places where interesting _implementation differences_ happen.